HaoyangCui0830/SWEN90007-Project-OnlineMovieTicketBookingSystem/README.md

 # SWEN90007-Project-OnlineMovieTicketBookingSystem

-This is the repository of SWEN90007 2019 Semester 2 Project, Team Haoyang and Linyuan
+This is a full-stack system with Java(for backend), JSP(frontend), PostgreSQL(DB), and deployed using Heroku and other CI tools

 The Project code is in OnlineMovieTicketBookingSystetm -> src

-The User interface jsp file is in OnlineMovieTicketBookingSystetm -> WebContent -> jsp, Bootstrap is used for building the web pages
+The User interface jsp file is in OnlineMovieTicketBookingSystetm -> WebContent -> jsp

 One Submission 3 Documentation copy is placed in the Documentations folder.

-Any other issues or confusion, feel free to contact me: haoyangc@student.unimelb.edu.au

-# Submission 1&2 documentation is also in the Documentation folder, which could be used for checking if there is anything confused about our project proposal.